rust-lang/gha-self-hosted/images/ubuntu/README.md

   `files/start-gha-runner.py`).

 The GitHub Actions runner will then listen for jobs, and execute a single job, once the job finishes, the runner will shut down the VM.
+The shutdown can be inhibited by setting the `gha-inhibit-shutdown` [systemd credentials] (useful when debugging runner failures).

 The VM provides passwordless sudo access via SSH through the `manage` user (password: `password`).